guard/guard/README.md

 ### Listing defined guards/groups for the current project

-You can list the defined groups and guards for the current `Guardfile` from the command line using `guard show` or `guard -T`:
+You can list the defined groups and Guards for the current `Guardfile` from the command line using `guard show` or `guard -T`:

 ```bash
 $ guard -T